ZSR3004/cell2/README.md

 This folder holds the optical flow outputs for your Tiff file.
 This information is stored in a `.np` file of shape `(frames, view, height, width, 2)`, where the 2 represents a `(dx, dy)` pair.
 Basically, this has multiple views, each with some amount of frames.
 For each one of these frames, you have `(dx, dy)` pairs that represent the velocity in the x and y direction.
 In effect, each view is a vector field.

-The name scheme is just the orignal file's name, appended with '_fi' where is i is some integer.
+The name scheme is just the original file's name, appended with '_fi' where is i is some integer.
 The f stands for 'flow' and the integer is to prevent the overriding of optical flow.
-The user can manually delete any unwated flows by navigating the directory on the desktop.
+The user can manually delete any unwanted flows by navigating the directory on the desktop.

 ### trajectory/

 This folder holds the trajectory information for the TIFF file.
 Information is stored in a `.np` file of shape `(frames, view, height, width, 2)`.
-This is exactly a vector field as described above in [flow](###flow/).
+This is exactly a vector field as described above in [flow](#flow).

 The name scheme is similar to that above as well, with the files's name being appended with '_ti', where t stands for 'trajectory' and i is an integer that increments to avoid file overwriting.